fullmetalbrackets/blog/src/content/blog/reverse-proxy-using-nginx-pihole-cloudflare.md

 If something does not work as intended (503 error or the like), fiddle with the proxy host options -- try both `http` and `https` scheme, try toggling _Force SSL_ on and off, double-check your API token is correct, etc. You can also check the Nginx Proxy Manager container logs with the terminal command `docker logs nginx-proxy-manager`.
 (Or whatever `container_name` you used in the compose file when creating the container.)

-Barring any errors, once you set up all your proxy hosts you should have full HTTPS when going to your services via `https://subdomain.domain.com`, with one exception -- Pi-Hole requires a little extra configuration, so let's do that.
+Barring any errors, once you set up all your proxy hosts in Nginx Proxy Manager you should have full HTTPS when going to your services via `https://subdomain.domain.com`, with one exception -- Pi-Hole requires a little extra configuration, so let's do that.

 <div id='https' />